 In a clinical pharmacology study, indomethacin or sulindac was administered to hypertensive patients receiving enalapril maleate tablets.
 In this study, there was no evidence of a blunting of the antihypertensive action of enalapril [see DRUG INTERACTIONS].

 In a clinical study involving 110 hypertensive pediatric patients 6 to 16 years of age, patients who weighed < 50 kg received either 0.625, 2.5, or 20 mg of enalapril daily and patients who weighed ≥ 50 kg received either 1.25, 5, or 40 mg of enalapril daily.
 Enalapril administration once daily lowered trough blood pressure in a dose-dependent manner.
 The dose-dependent antihypertensive efficacy of enalapril was consistent across all subgroups (age, Tanner stage, gender, race).
 However, the lowest doses studied, 0.625 mg and 1.25 mg, corresponding to an average of 0.02 mg/kg once daily, did not appear to offer consistent antihypertensive efficacy.
 In this study, enalapril maleate was generally well tolerated.
+Limited information exists on the blood pressure lowering effects in pediatric patients less than 6 years of age.

 In trials in patients treated with digitalis and diuretics, treatment with enalapril resulted in decreased systemic vascular resistance, blood pressure, pulmonary capillary wedge pressure and heart size, and increased cardiac output and exercise tolerance.
 Heart rate was unchanged or slightly reduced, and mean ejection fraction was unchanged or increased.
 There was a beneficial effect on severity of heart failure as measured by the New York Heart Association (NYHA) classification and on symptoms of dyspnea and fatigue.
 Hemodynamic effects were observed after the first dose, and appeared to be maintained in uncontrolled studies lasting as long as four months.
 Effects on exercise tolerance, heart size, and severity and symptoms of heart failure were observed in placebo-controlled studies lasting from eight weeks to over one year.